apache/flink-kubernetes-operator/docs/content/docs/operations/metrics-logging.md

     kubernetes.operator.metrics.reporter.prom.class: org.apache.flink.metrics.prometheus.PrometheusReporter
     kubernetes.operator.metrics.reporter.prom.port: 9999
 ```
-Some metric reporters, including the Prometheus, needs a port to be exposed on the container.
+Some metric reporters, including the Prometheus, need a port to be exposed on the container.
 This can be achieved be defining a value for the otherwise empty `metrics.port` variable.
 Either in the `values.yaml` file:
 ```yaml
 metrics: